Skip to main content

 [try in browser here](https://cedric05.github.io/dothttp-playground/#eJxzdw1RyCgpKSi20tcH0UmZeXr5Ren6Kak5qSWpXPYK2amVhgq2CmWJOaWpRhC+ERrfGMhXgggolGeWZCgUFyQmpxYrQWRNgLLqKLKZeek5qQqFpfklqcXqAJUcKes=)

-or in curl terms curl -X GET 'https://httpbin.org/delete?key1=value2&key2=value2'
+curl -X GET 'https://httpbin.org/delete?key1=value2&key2=value2'

 GET https://httpbin.org/delete